j-West/Interactive-navigation-bar/README.md

 #Banking Form

-## This is for the seventh exercise in front-end-milestones/2-the-static-web
+## Seventh exercise in front-end-milestones/the-static-web

 ### Instructions for exercise: